Lcm Of 60 And 36

 Understanding Least Common Multiples (LCM)

 Before we tackle the specific LCM of 60 and 36, let's establish a firm understanding of what an LCM is.
-The least common multiple of two or more integers is the smallest positive integer that is divisible by all the given integers.
+So the least common multiple of two or more integers is the smallest positive integer that is divisible by all the given integers.
 Think of it as the smallest number that contains all the given numbers as factors.
 This concept is fundamental in various mathematical contexts, including simplifying fractions, solving problems involving cycles or repeating events, and even in more advanced areas like abstract algebra.

 Method 1: Listing Multiples